 Upon graduating from law school, Lauren worked as an Assistant Commonwealth’s Attorney in Norfolk and was involved in the city’s Project Safe Neighborhood Task Force.
 This project brought together prosecutors and law enforcement officers to implement a coordinated and strategic approach to combat gun and gang violence within city neighborhoods.
 In 2004, when Lauren and her husband Bob moved to Charlottesville, she accepted a clerkship position with Judge D. Arthur Kelsey of the Court of Appeals of Virginia.
 Lauren continued her clerkship with Judge Kelsey from 2004 to 2009 deeply examining Virginia procedural law, criminal constitutional law, family and domestic law, and workers compensation law.

 Lauren and Bob started a family during this time and now have five lovely – sometimes – children.
-Lauren took a break from the legal world in 2009 but is thankful for the opportunity to return to the active practice of law.
-Ranging in age from 10 years to 1 year, Lauren credits her children with continuously sharpening her communication and analytical skills while putting a smile on her face.
+Ranging in age from 12 years to 3 years, Lauren credits her children with continuously sharpening her communication and analytical skills while putting a smile on her face.

 During her break from the legal profession, Lauren was involved in leading a large MOPS (or Mothers of Preschoolers) group in Charlottesville for 5 years.
 Lauren enjoyed this season and was encouraged by the strength and talent of these local mothers and their contribution to our community and society.
 In her sparse spare time, Lauren unashamedly pursues the life of a local foodie, enjoys being a member of the best book club ever, and values making memories with her family and friends.